What is unmarried cohabitation?

 - A relationship where a couple shares expenses

 - Relationships were children have been conceived

-- Cohabiting Partners have no mutual duty to provide for each other with financial support, either during their relationship or if the relationship ever breaks down.
+If a couple are married, or are in a civil partnership, they share a mutual duty to provide for one another with financial support.
+However, cohabiting partners generally have no such mutual duty to provide for each other financially – either during their relationship or if the relationship ever breaks down.

-- The rights can be exercisable against a third person if the property concerned is registered with HM registry, and the interest in the property is registered as either a land charge or with a notice on the Land register.
+These rights can be exercisable against a third person if the property concerned is registered with HM Registry, and the interest in the property is registered as either a land charge or with a notice on the Land Register.

-- Cohabiting partners may apply for an ‘occupation order’ under the Family Law Act 1996, to gain the rights equivalent to matrimonial home rights.
-However, this is not an automatic right.
+Cohabiting partners, on the other hand, do not have automatic home rights.
+However, they may apply for an ‘occupation order’ under the Family Law Act 1996 giving them home rights equivalent to matrimonial home rights.